Most growth leaders are not short of ideas.

 This Is an Operating-Model Choice

-Every organisation makes an implicit trade-off:
+Every organization makes an implicit trade-off:

 - Predictability vs responsiveness